ashfrazer/Advising-Tool/README.md

     attribute VARCHAR(20)
    `
    This creates the *courses* table required for this project.
 4) Right-click the CSV files under `src/main/resources/CSV`.
 There should be two: `FA21 Course Data.csv` and `SP21 Course Data.csv`.
 Select *import to database*.
 Ensure the schema is `public`, which should be found under your postgreSQL connection.
-Also ensure that the table the data is being imported to is *courses*.
+Under "Table", select the arrow and choose *courses*.
 5) Now, run the program normally and interact with the interface.